GravityKit/GravityExport-Lite/readme.txt

 Also you can update title, subject and description metadata of the document by using `gfexcel_renderer_title(_{form_id})`, `gfexcel_renderer_subject(_{form_id})` and `gfexcel_renderer_description(_{form_id})`

+= Can I change the sort order of a Field? =

+Sure, why not.
+By default we sort on date of entry in acending order.
+You can change this, per form, on the Form settings page (Results in Excel) under "settings".

+= I want to download directly from the forms table without the url! =

+Allright!
+No need to yell!
+For those situation we've added a bulk option on the forms table.
+As a bonus, you can select multiple forms, and it will download all results in one file, on multiple worksheets (oohhh yeah!)

 == Screenshots ==